cgi-studio-gmbh/incari-doc/objects/project-objects/screen.md

 In terms of options, `Mode` changes the way the effect is calculated, with `fast` being quicker than `accurate`, which may give better results at the expense of some calculation speed.

 `Enabled` enables/disables the effect entirely.
-Turning the effect off is of course the quickest option, and should be considered if it isn't necessary or you are having performance issues.
+Turning the effect off is of course the most-performance-friendly option, and should be considered if it isn't necessary or you are having performance issues.
 Another point worth noting is that **FXAA** doesn't consider movement at all, and may produce undesirable results in cases where you have fast-moving objects.

 ![](../../.gitbook/assets/fxaa.gif)